mattimaier/bnote/BNote/readme.txt

 	- an accessible host configuration
 	- modrewrite
 	- htaccess activated
-	- at least PHP 7 module
+	- at least PHP 7.3 module (PHP 8.x is experimentally supported at the moment)
-- MySQL or MariaDB Server supporting MySQLi driver
+- MySQL or MariaDB Server supporting MySQLi (preferrably mysqlnd) driver
-- preferrably Linux OS

 How to install BNote?
 ---------------------
-1. Create a new database user in your MySQL database server and give him access to a new database.
+1. Create a new database user on your database server and give him access to a new (blank) database.
-2. Copy all files (including hidden ones like .htaccess files) from this folder, except readme.txt and release_notes.txt.
+2. Copy all files (including hidden ones like .htaccess files) from this folder to your webserver.
 (2.1) If you are installing a 3-digit version like 2.4.2, then make sure to take the last full release and update the files first (copy them over).
 3. If you are using Mac OS, Linux, Unix, BSD or system alike make sure the permissions on the files are correct.
 Here is an overview of how it should be:
 	750 config/			with the group being the apache runtime user-group